marlago/website/content/experiments/This sounds Turkish to me.rst

   ..

   The results from Wagers and colleagues (2009).
-The participants in their experiment showed attraction in comprehension, and accepted ungrammatical sentences more often when they contained the attractor "cabinets" (3d).
+The participants in their experiment accepted ungrammatical sentences more often when they contained the attractor "cabinets" (3d).

 The plot shows their results.
 The x-axis shows the 4 experimental conditions.
 The y-axis indicates the proportion of cases where participants judged sentences as acceptable.
 In the grammatical conditions, participants rated the sentences as acceptable most of the time (above 90%).
 In these conditions, it didn't seem to matter whether the sentences contained a singular or plural attractor.